Unión Aljarafe Sevilla: History

 The Unión Aljarafe Sevilla is the union of two rugby clubs that compete in all categories of Andalusian rugby, both in the female and male categories, having different names depending on the category in which they are competing.
 They have the C.D.
 Rugby Mairena that competes in all the existing male rugby categories in Andalusia from wild boars to seniors.
 And until 2017 it also competed in the División de Honor B (the second Spanish division) under the name of Helvetia Rugby.

-On the other hand, we have the Universitario de Sevilla CR that competes in the female category, being one of the clubs in Andalusia with the greatest tradition and after several years in a row competing in the promotion phase to the female División de Honor, in 2018 it managed to win the División de Honor B and ascend to the highest category.
-Being the first Andalusian team to achieve this.
-Its origins as a club date back to the 60s, meaning we are a club with more than 50 years of experience, during which time we have had several names until reaching the current situation: C. R. Medicina, Universitario de Sevilla C.R., Universidad de Sevilla...
+Universitario de Sevilla CR competes in the women’s category and is one of the most established clubs in Andalusia.
+After several consecutive years in the promotion phase for the women’s División de Honor, the club won the División de Honor B in 2018 and ascended to the top category, becoming the first Andalusian team to do so.
+Founded in the 1960s, the club has over 50 years of history and has operated under various names, including C.R.
+Medicina and Universidad de Sevilla, before arriving at its current title.

 In recent years they have had several sporting successes at a collective and individual level, with international players who have even competed in world championships with the Spanish national team.
 At a collective level they have played seasons in all existing national and regional categories, achieving a runner-up position in the División de Honor (highest national category) in the 2000/01 season, or a Copa F.E.R., as well as other F.A.R. cups (Andalusian Rugby Federation) and regional championships.